 Tax Exemptions and Reliefs

-For more detailed information on how trusts can help avoid inheritance tax, you can visit our page on whether a trust can avoid inheritance.
+For more detailed information on how trusts can help with inheritance tax, you can visit our page on reducing your inheritance tax liability with trusts.

 Maintaining a Trust

 To ensure a trust continues to achieve its intended purposes, regular reviews and compliance with reporting requirements are vital.
-Maintaining a trust involves several ongoing tasks that are crucial for its continued effectiveness and compliance with legal obligations.
+Maintaining a trust is not a “set and forget” exercise — it requires ongoing attention to ensure the trust remains effective, compliant, and aligned with the settlor’s wishes.

 Ongoing Reviews

-- Reviewing the trust deed to ensure it remains relevant and effective.
+- Reviewing the trust deed to ensure it remains fit for purpose and reflects current legislation.

 Reporting Requirements

 Ensuring compliance with these reporting requirements is crucial for the effective administration of a trust.
-Trustees should seek professional advice if they are unsure about any aspect of their reporting obligations.
+Trustees who are unsure about any aspect of their obligations should seek specialist advice — getting this wrong can result in penalties from HMRC.

 Common Myths About Trusts